24 Charts -What is going on in Spain in corporate finance summer 2021Gabriela Chavarri

 When analysing the differentsectors’ evolution in the Spanish stock market during the last 12 months, the industrial sector has been the strongest sector with the most growth while the pharmaceutical sector has had the worst performance.

 The Spanish stock market experienced a generalized decrease during July, especially in the pharmaceutical and consumer sectors.
 The technological, industrial and construction sectors were spared from this decrease and in fact had a slight increase.
-However, during the month of August, all sectors appreciated except the consumer sector. banking is the great beneficiary of this August.
+However, during the month of

 The IBEX sectors that have grown the most have been the construction, technology and financial sectors, while the most affected sectors have been the pharmaceutical and consumer sectors.